 - Karma: Kaphashamak, Pittashamak

-Henna leaves contain Glycosides, colouring matter (Lawsone), Hennotannic acid and Essential Oil containing ?-Ionone.
+Henna leaves contain Glycosides, coloring matter (Lawsone), Hennotannic acid and Essential Oil containing ?-Ionone.

 Henna leaves have analgesic, hypoglycaemic, antimalarial, hepatoprotective, nootropic, immuno-stimulant, anti-inflammatory, antibacterial, antimicrobial, antifungal, antiviral, anti-parasitic, antitrypanosomal, antidermatophytic, antioxidant, anthelmintic and antifertility properties.

 Ayurveda mentions henna is useful in treating fever, leprosy, raktapitta (bleeding disorders), jaundice, mutrakrucchra, dysuria, bhram and skin diseases.
 The leaf is also recommended in giddiness and vertigo.

-Henna leaves are used externally for hair colouring, conditioning and also for the skin infections treatment.
+Henna leaves are used externally for hair coloring, conditioning and also for the skin infections treatment.
 Its leaves are useful in treating fungal infection of hands and feet.
 The dosage of fresh leaves juice of henna is 5 to 10 ml.